YUKON HORSEBACK DALL SHEEP

 In 2015 all 4 sheep hunters killed rams, including a 10 year old ram scoring 162.
 Plenty of rams were seen and all the hunts combined were done in 10 days.

 Rams normally score from 150 to 170, with some full curl rams in the 10 to 12 year old class.
 7 day hunt during the month of October is priced at $60,000.
 Hunters are picked up in Penticton.
-Bighorn hunts are not getting any cheaper and it pays to go with a proven out tter as you don’t want to pay for it twice.
+Bighorn hunts are not getting any cheaper and it pays to go with a proven outfitter as you don’t want to pay for it twice.
+At press time there was one opening in 2018 or plan now for 2019.
 Hunt BS292.
 BS292 Hunt Photos.

-2015 was another great year for all the aoudad hunters that went with this outfitter.
-21 kills for all 21 hunters, with the best ram going 33 inches and 3 more over 30 inches.
+2015/2016 was a great year, 21 kills for all 21 hunters, with the best ram going 33 inches and 3 more over 30 inches.
 He has 3 ranches south of Marfa in west Texas in mountainous country with elevations up to 6,000 feet.
-Most rams taken are in the 28 to 30 inch bracket, with average shots from 150 to 400 yards.
+Rams typically average over 28 inches, with most shots ranging from 150 to 400 yards.

 Not every year is going to be 100 percent success, but he has always had 100 percent opportunity with a very high success rate.
-He has been hunting rams in West Texas for over 30 years and manages his country for trophy rams being careful to only take a few of the most mature every year.
-All hunts are 4 full days of hunting, ranch/bunkhouse accommodations, includes meals, 2×1 guiding at $5,000.
+He has been hunting rams in West Texas for over 30 years and manages his country for trophy rams being careful to only take the most mature rams every year.
+All hunts are 4 full days of hunting, ranch/bunkhouse accommodations, includes meals, 2×1 guiding at $5,250.
 Texas non-resident license is only $48.
 Hunts begin just after Thanksgiving and go to mid April.

-Hunters need to be in shape and prepared for long distance shooting, as some shots are across canyons and fairly open at land.
+Hunters need to be in shape and prepared for long distance shooting, as some shots are across canyons and fairly open flat land.
 Spot and stalk, using pickups and quads to traverse the country is the method of hunting.
-Hunters can y to Midland or El Paso and rent a car for the 3 hour drive to the ranch.
-Next available opening is mid March of 2017.
+Hunters can fly to Midland or El Paso and rent a car for the 3 hour drive to the ranch.
 Hunt AU11.
 AU11 Hunt Photos.